 For your first blog to achieve any popularity, it’ll need to offer something compelling, and that means targeting a niche with a perspective that people will want to revisit time and time again.
 Start by thinking about the people you hope will read your blog — what will they get out of it?
 Do you want them to leave entertained, or informed, or reassured?
 Perhaps some combination?

 This blog, for instance, is about “high ROI guides, lists, tutorials and printables”, and everyone who visits knows exactly what type of content they’ll find.
 They understand that every post will be actionable and positive.
-The posts will be helping them to get things done, lead a happier life, and improve their mental health habits.
+The posts will be helping them to get things done, lead a happier life, and improve positive mental health habits.
 These are the precise elements that drives people to keep returning.

 Keep It Simple Stupid (KISS)